-Whilst the elderly and most vulnerable in our community are often targeted, the reality is that we must all remain on our guard as every day clever, well organised and totally unscrupulous criminals are inventing new ways of defrauding innocent people.
+The elderly and most vulnerable in our community are targeted, but the reality is that any one of us, however careful, is susceptible to fraud and each day clever and well organised criminals invent new ways of taking money from innocent people.

-Property transactions remain a major target for fraudsters with scams becoming increasingly common sophisticated.
+Property transactions and property are a major target for fraudsters and scams are becoming increasingly sophisticated and common.
 They include criminals who:

 - Set up and hide behind a fake law firm;